Business Member Profiles

 We go the extra mile in implementing designs that consider bloom-times and wildlife patterns AND we prioritize the use of sustainable products (like juniper lumber) and re-using materials at every opportunity.

-What educational information or resources do you share (if any)?
+What educational resources do you share?

 We rely on the research of Oregon State University and resources shared by the Backyard Habitat program here in Portland.
 We are an EcoBiz member and utilize those resources to educate and promote environmentally friendly landscape practices.